-Cost of Goods Sold: The Pre-IPO Group's cost of goods sold was \$3.9 million in 2018 with \$5.2 million in gross profit, giving us a 56% gross margin.
-Cost of goods sold grew to \$5.1 million in 2019 with \$4.8 million in gross profit, with a 48% gross margin.
-Our cost of goods sold grew in 2019 as a result of higher digital marketing and faculty costs as we grew our student body from 1.24 million to 1.55 million students, and a heavier agenda of marketing events in 2019 to expand our brand into more locations globally.
+Cost of Goods Sold: The Pre-IPO Group's cost of goods sold was \$5.1 million in 2019 with \$4.8 million in gross profit, giving us a 48% gross margin.
+Cost of goods sold reduced to \$4.7 million in 2020 with \$2.9 million in gross profit, with a 38% gross margin.
+Our cost of goods sold grew in percentage terms in 2020 as a result of higher digital marketing and faculty costs as we grew our student body from 1.55 million to 1.8 million students, and due to the allocation of amortization and depreciation on income generating assets to Cost of Goods Sold which is not a variable cost and therefore represents a higher percentage on reduced revenue.
 To date we have been maintaining a balance between growth and a positive gross margin in which we are not being overly aggressive in our marketing spend and this is reflected in our current gross margin.

-Genius Group's pro forma cost of goods sold in 2019 was \$11.6 million, delivering a gross profit of \$17.0 million, representing a 59% gross margin.
+Genius Group's pro forma cost of goods sold in 2020 was \$9.3 million, delivering a gross profit of \$14.9 million, representing a 62% gross margin.
 By owning the majority of our own curriculum and courses across all companies and acquisitions, we are focused at maintaining a low cost of content and a high gross margin.
 The cost of goods sold that we do incur is mainly our customer acquisition costs and our faculty costs.

-Operating Expense: The Pre-IPO Group had operating expenses of \$6.3 million in 2018, increasing to \$7.1 million in operating expenses in 2019.
+Operating Expenses: The Pre-IPO Group had operating expenses of \$7.2 million in 2019, reducing to \$6.2 million in operating expenses in 2020.
 Approximately 60% of our operating expense is our staff costs, with the remaining in development costs, marketing, rental and general expenses.
-The growth in our operating expenses is in line with the growth of the group As with our cost of goods sold, historically we have been managing our overheads to maintain a sustainable growth rate, in order that additional funds raised may be invested largely in capital costs and acquisitions.
+The reduction in our operating expenses is the result of measures to control costs and to access government support in response to the impact of Covid-19.
+As with our cost of goods sold, historically we have been managing our overheads to maintain a sustainable growth rate, in order that additional funds raised may be invested largely in capital costs and acquisitions.

-Genius Group's pro forma operating expenses were \$19.4 million for 2019, and our IPO Acquisitions have a similar cost model to our Pre-IPO Group.
+Genius Group's pro forma operating expenses were \$16.9 million for 2020, and our IPO Acquisitions have a similar cost model to our Pre-IPO Group.

-Additional Income: The Pre-IPO Group had \$1.2 million in other operating income in 2019 compared to \$0.6 million in 2018.
-This was registered in Entrepreneur Resorts and was primarily due to a one off gain as a result of the acquisition of Matla Lodge.
-An additional income of \$0.8 million was also realised in 2019 compared to \$0.1 million in 2018.
-This was due to a change in the face value of derivative liabilities related to convertible loans outstanding.
+Additional Income: The Pre-IPO Group had \$0.01 million in other operating income in 2020 compared to \$1.2 million in 2019.
+In 2019 this was registered in Entrepreneur Resorts and was primarily due to a one-off gain as a result of the acquisition of Matla Lodge.
+An additional income of \$0.4 million was also realized in 2020 due to settlement of a loan payable at less than face value and \$0.8 million in 2019 due to a change in the face value of derivative liabilities related to convertible loans outstanding.

-Additional Expenses: Genius Group also had \$0.9 million in other expenses in 2019.
-This was due mainly to \$0.3 million in interest expense and \$0.6 million in amortisation of debt discount in Entrepreneur Resorts.
+Additional Expenses: The Pre-IPO Group also had \$0.9 million in other expenses 2020 and \$0.9 million in 2019.
+This was due mainly interest expense and amortization of debt discount on convertible loans.